1. The wandering lamb

 7. Van Eyck’s DNA traces

 The Ghent Altarpiece abounds in details, and restorers found some brush hairs during the recent restoration process.
 The hairs are stuck in the paint and have different lengths.
 Painters sometimes leave fingerprints on their work as they manipulate the paint with their fingers, making the fingerprints permanent.
 If you look closely, you may find a hair or a fingerprint.
-If you’re still not convinced you should pay a visit to Ghent and the Ghent Altarpiece in 2020, perhaps the final two reasons will make you change your mind!
+If you’re still not convinced you should pay a visit to Ghent and the Ghent Altarpiece, perhaps the final reason will make you change your mind!

 Jan Van Eyck has left about twenty masterpieces scattered all over the world in museums and collections.
 The artist’s life is still largely a mystery, but his works have withstood the centuries!
-Over half of these works will be displayed in Ghent in 2020.
-It will be the first time that so many paintings by Van Eyck are brought together on a single location.
 As far as we know, one work by Van Eyck is still privately owned.
 All other works are held in museums across the world.
 The Arnolfini Portrait and Portrait of a Man, for instance, are on display at the National Gallery in London.
 The Madonna of Chancellor Rolin is kept in the Musée du Louvre, Paris.
+But in St Bavo's Cathedral in Ghent, you can admire his greatest work, The Adoration of the Mystic Lamb.